AI-SDC/SACRO-ML/user_stories/README.md

 ![User Stories](user_stories_flow_chart.drawio.png)

 ## General description
 The user stories are coding examples intended to maximise the chances of a successful and smooth Machine Learning (ML) model egress from the TRE.
-These guides are useful to create appropiate ML models and metadata files necessary for output checking of the ML model prior the egress.
+These guides are useful to create appropriate ML models and metadata files necessary for output checking of the ML model prior the egress.
 Saving time and effort, and ultimately optimising costs.

 Each user story consists of at least 2 files:
   > - **user_story_[x]_researcher.[py/R]**  Example on how to generate a ML model for the TRE users/researchers.
-  > - **user_story_[x]_tre.py**  Example on how to perfom attacks and generate a report.
+  > - **user_story_[x]_tre.py**  Example on how to perform attacks and generate a report.

 Extra examples on how to use [safemodels](https://github.com/AI-SDC/AI-SDC/tree/development/example_notebooks) and perform [attacks](https://github.com/AI-SDC/AI-SDC/tree/development/examples) can be found following the corresponding links.

 ## Programming languages

-Athough, AI-SDC tools is written in Python, some projects may use a different programming langugage to create their target model.
+Although, AI-SDC tools is written in Python, some projects may use a different programming language to create their target model.
 However, where possible Python should be preferred as more extensive risk-disclosure testing has been performed.

 While most of the stories are Python examples, `user_story_4` is written in R.